yii-tools/forms/docs/field/label.md

 **Note:** The label content is for default encoded, which can be disabled by the `\Yii\Forms\Field::labelEncode()` method, which we don't recommend for security reasons.

-For example, the following code for closure label content.
+## Closure

+The following code shows how to set the label content with a `Closure`.

 ```php
 <?php